emeyer-hansen/bayesian-kmo/README.md

 The Kaiser-Meyer-Olkin (KMO) index is a measure of sampling adequacy used by researchers to assess whether a data matrix is factorable prior to a factor analysis.
 Since its conception, the KMO index has remained a Frequentist statistic, leaving researchers unable to employ the advantages of Bayesian inference when assessing sampling adequacy.
 Building on the increasing relevance of the Bayesian statistical approach, as well as advancements in Markov-Chain Monte Carlo methods, the author proposes a re-conceptualization of the KMO index within the Bayesian framework that enables researchers to incorporate prior information and make coherent probabilistic statements about the sampling adequacy of a data matrix.[©](#license)

-**Keywords**: *Kaiser-Meyer-Olkin index, KMO, Bayesian Kaiser-Meyer-Olkin index, BKMO, Measure of Sampling Adequacy, MSA, Bayesian Measure of Sampling Adequacy, BMSA, Bootstrap KMO index, Robust KMO index, Robust BKMO index, Bayesian inference, Likelihood-based inference, Frequentist inference*
+**Keywords**: *Kaiser-Meyer-Olkin index, KMO, Bayesian Kaiser-Meyer-Olkin index, BKMO, Measure of Sampling Adequacy, MSA, Bayesian Measure of Sampling Adequacy, BMSA, Bootstrap KMO index, Robust BKMO index, Bayesian inference, Frequentist inference*

 <a id="faq"></a>
 ## FAQ
-- The newest iteration of the research paper (in PDF-format) is made available in the 'Newest'-folder.
+- The newest iteration of the research paper (in PDF-format) is made available in the 'Article - Newest Version'-folder.
 - An archive of different iterations of the research paper and materials are made freely available in the 'Archive'-folder.
 Due to Github-limitations on file size, data and plots are provided on its OSF project page instead (see below).
-- A version of the research paper is also made available in HTML-format at the URL: (https://emeyer-hansen.github.io/bayesian-kmo/)
+- A (currently outdated) version of the research paper is also made available in HTML-format at the URL: (https://emeyer-hansen.github.io/bayesian-kmo/)
 - Materials are also made available on its [*Open Science Framework* (OSF) project page](https://osf.io/t3upd/) (DOI: [10.17605/OSF.IO/T3UPD](https://doi.org/10.17605/OSF.IO/T3UPD)).

 <a id="changelog"></a>
 ## Changelog
+- **2025-11-02 14:37 CEST**
+  - [Version 2025-11-02-14-37] - Working Paper
+    - Major revision based on feedback from editor.
+    - Changed demonstration of the BKMO index from relying on simulated data to empirical data.
+    - Substantially reduced length of paper and number of references.
+    - Appendix reduced to software specifications, BKMO index function, and discussion of robust BKMO index.
 - **2025-10-16 16:02 CEST**
   - [Version 2025-10-16-16-01] - Working Paper
     - Minor corrections/revisions of notation and text.